-The best way parents can encourage students to avoid online gossip, is to avoid partaking in it themselves.
-Parents should teach students that manners matter offline, online and on social media.
+The best way parents can encourage students not to gossip online, is to avoid partaking in it themselves.
+Parents should teach students that manners matter offline, online, and on social media.

 For students to shine online, it’s important that they put their best foot forward.
 Parents can model this behavior by ensuring that everything they post is a positive representation of themselves.

 It’s healthy for students to vent when they’re frustrated.
 A great way to encourage children to avoid using social media to vent is to set an example.
-Teach kids to reach out via text message, talk to someone in person or call a friend when they want to vent.
+Teach kids to reach out via text message, talk to someone in person or call a friend when they want to express frustration.

 A great way for students to monitor their online footprint is to routinely Google themselves to see what search results come up.
 If students see their parents searching for themselves online (and have a dialog about why it’s important), then it may encourage them to do the same.